briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-1.5/secure-app-model.md

 ### Azure

-The Az and Azure PowerShell modules both support the ability to authenticate using access tokens.
-The following commands demonstrate hot utilize a refresh token to obtain the required access token to connect using the [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) or [Connect-AzureRmAccount](/powershell/module/azurerm.profile/connect-azurermaccount) commands.
+The Az and AzureRM PowerShell modules both support the ability to authenticate using access tokens.
+The following commands demonstrate how to utilize a refresh token to obtain the required access token to connect using the [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) or [Connect-AzureRmAccount](/powershell/module/azurerm.profile/connect-azurermaccount) commands.

 ```powershell
 $credential = Get-Credential